KeananCallebout/KeananCallebout/README.md

 ## Hi there 👋
 I'm Keanan a software developer currently studing at HoGent in Belgium.
 My intrest within development lies in javascipt/ typescript, java, python and c#/.net.
 I'm currently working on some projects to hopefully add to my repository outside of school projects.
-An example of one such project would be the development of a webshop and inventory/ sales management application for Delaware/
+An example of one such project would be the development of a webshop and inventory/ sales management application for Delaware.

 ## Languages:
 - Dutch: naitive language